 How to challenge a parking ticket

 The PCN shows the details of the alleged contravention, the date and time when it occurred plus the location where it happened.
 If you feel it was wrongly issued or that there are special circumstances you can challenge the PCN - this may result in it being cancelled, or your appeal being turned down, in which case you will be informed about your rights to take the matter further.
-You can view the images taken by the Civil Enforcement Officer along with further details at: https://www.hertsparking.co.uk/welwynhatfield/ .
+You can view the images taken by the Civil Enforcement Officer along with further details and the option to place a challenge at: https://www.hertsparking.co.uk/welwynhatfield/ .
 You will need the PCN number and vehicle registration to view photos and details.

-As of 17th January, individuals will no longer be able to appeal a PCN over the phone.
-You should write promptly to the address shown below, as this will still provide the opportunity for you to pay at the reduced rate should your challenge be turned down.
+You should challenge the PCN online or write promptly to the address shown below, as this will still provide the opportunity for you to pay at the reduced rate should your challenge be turned down.

 Welwyn Hatfield Council